You want smart political talk without the meltdowns?

 Obamacare has inflicted great pain on American truckers.

-So many of you were forced to be able to do that.
+So many of you were forced to.

 We brought you the beginning of that tape playback because we wanted you to hear that the president was.

-All right, there's Shep Smith.
+All right, there's Shepsmith.

 All right, so not really a whole lot on this.

-And it's pretty amazing new developments.
+I mean, it's pretty amazing new developments.

 Now, I think at the end of the day, we'll get there.

-Because so many people are now becoming aware of it because we just keep hammering it and bringing it home.
+I'm hopeful because so many people are now becoming aware of it because we just keep hammering it and bringing it home.

-And before any rollout, hang on the I can't I can't hear.
+And before any rollout, hang on.

 What?

-Insurance on the Obamacare exchanges, you experienced a crippling rise in premiums and a dramatic loss in options.
+On the Obamacare exchanges, you experienced a crippling rise in premiums and a dramatic loss in options.

 And you just take a look at what's happened to the costs, and it's incredible.